Resources

 D2.3 User centred validation of the integration of climate action information

-D2.5 User Centred Validation of Climate Risk Knowledge Integration - Using Decision Timelines for Collecting, Understanding, and Integrating Local Knowledge (Submitted to EU.
-Available on request from coordinator)
+D2.5 User Centred Validation of Climate Risk Knowledge Integration - Using Decision Timelines for Collecting, Understanding, and Integrating Local Knowledge

-D2.6 Integration of climate action information (Submitted to EU.
-Available on request from coordinator)
+D2.6 Integration of climate action information

-Integrating local knowledge to transform scientific data into usertailored information
+Integrating local knowledge to transform scientific data into user-tailored information

 D3.1 Preliminary report on the skill assessment and comparison of state-of-the-art methods for forecasts and projections of extremes